 Diabetes is a leading cause of premature mortality, doubling an individual's risk of cardiovascular disease.
 It costs over £10 billion every year to manage and results in over 22,000 additional deaths each year.
 That is why I believe it is important that high quality diabetes care is available.

 While type 1 diabetes cannot be prevented and is not linked to lifestyle, type 2 diabetes is largely preventable through lifestyle changes.
-That is why I am delighted that prevention is at the heart of the NHS Long Term Plan.
+That is why I am delighted that prevention is at the heart of the NHS Long Term Plan (LTP).
 One of the key commitments in the LTP is to double, to 200,000 people per year by 2024, the scale of the NHS Diabetes Prevention Programme which supports those identified as high risk of type 2 diabetes to reduce their risk.